dynamsoft-docs/barcode-reader-docs/performance/speed.md

 # How to boost barcode reading speed

-In this article, we try to look at all the possible measures you can take to let the Dynamsoft Barcode Reader SDK (hereafter referred to as "DBR") focus on [speed](#speed).
+In this article, we try to look at all the possible measures you can take to let the Dynamsoft Barcode Reader SDK (hereinafter referred to as "DBR") focus on [speed](#speed).
 Do bear in mind that [accuracy](#accuracy) and [read rate](#read-rate) may not be ideal when speed is the first priority.

 Before we dig deep into the algorithm of DBR, let's first look at some common measures.